Did you know that more Americans are aware what a podcast is than who the Vice President is?

 The topics are presented and explained in a fun way, too.

 Children, not just adults, will find this show very informative.
-Parents who are looking to spend quality time with their children should consider listening to these podcasts.
+Parents who are looking to spend quality time with their children should consider listening to this podcast with them.

 Not to mention the fact that it also helps improve their listening skills.